Terms of Business

 McTear's Gallery1842 Ltd (“McTear’s”) - Terms of Business for Buyers and Sellers (“Terms”)

 All auctions and receipt of items for sale by auction and/or appraisal/valuation and sold items not uplifted are held under these Terms and Conditions which are readily available on the premises and online [insert hyperlink].
 Understanding and following these Terms is the responsibility of the Buyer/Seller.
 McTear’s staff will be happy to help if there is anything you do not fully understand.

 All persons on McTear’s premises are there at their own risk and must ensure that they note the building plan and emergency exits.
 No McTear’s director or employee will be liable for personal injury or death (unless caused directly by the negligence of McTear’s staff) or for the safety of personal property, including vehicles.

 Should any Lot be sold other than specifically described in terms of appearance or condition, authenticity or originality, the Buyer has 21 days from the date of sale to apply in writing for a refund of the purchase price.
+Shipping or postal or packaging costs are in every case at the expense of the Buyer, even in the case of a refund of the purchase price being agreed.
 No refunds for purchases will be made after the 21 day period.

 A. For Buyers & prospective Buyers